5 Days Bhutan Tour Package

 • Opportunities to engage with local communities and experience their authentic way of life.

-• Scenic drives and light hikes to explore Nepal and Bhutan’s stunning landscapes at a leisurely pace.
+• Scenic drives and light hikes to explore Bhutan’s stunning landscapes at a leisurely pace.

 • 24/7 assistance from our team, ensuring a smooth and enjoyable journey from start to finish.